whimc/Barrelbot/readme.md

 ## Resetting all puzzles

-You can reset all puzzles using Puzzle &gt; Reset all puzzles.
+You can reset all puzzles using Puzzle > Reset all puzzles.

 This will stop any puzzles that were left running and restore a puzzle’s item box to its original state.